2strange/capistrano-recipes2go/README.md

 $ bundle
 ```

-The gem already includes `capistrano`, `capistrano-rails` and `capistrano-rvm` .. so actually thats all you need to deploy your app.
+The gem already includes `capistrano`, `capistrano-rails` and `capistrano-rvm` .. so actually thats all you need to deploy your rails app.

 In Capfile: